catarinavclemente/toolkit/documentation/project-documentation.md

 The Docker image comes with all dependencies pre-installed.

 To update the documentation run the following command.
-This will update the content inside the folder 'docs/phpdoc'.
+This will update the content inside the folder 'docs'.
 ```
-docker run --rm -v $(pwd):/data phpdoc/phpdoc run -d ./  -t ./docs/phpdoc/
+docker run --rm -v $(pwd):/data phpdoc/phpdoc run -d ./  -t ./docs/
 ```

 ### Other topics